heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 __Purchase Get By Transaction Id__

-Look up a purchase by transaction ID.
+Look up a purchase receipt by transaction ID.

 _Parameters_